 Conclusion

-The difference between cohesive and non-cohesive soil is crucial when planning construction projects.
-Cohesive soil is more challenging because it changes dramatically with moisture and causes machinery to sink.
-However, with the right measures - such as soil improvement and choosing the right machinery - it is possible to work safely on cohesive soil.
+The difference between cohesive and non-cohesive soil is crucial for planning construction projects.
+Cohesive soil presents a greater challenge, as it changes significantly with moisture and causes machinery to sink.
+However, with the right measures—such as soil improvement and the selection of suitable machinery—work can be carried out safely even on cohesive soil.

 Share: